Avoiding Germs

 “On November 29, [Lauren] went to the ER of the hospital where she had been continuously treated for more than a decade, spent 36 hours in the ER before being admitted, and was blindsided with a diagnosis, within a day, of stage four terminal metastatic cancer.
 She died two-and-a-half weeks later.
 She never went home.
 She did not have a bowel blockage.
 She did not have a chance.
 When asked how she purportedly went from 0 to 100 on the cancer scale without being diagnosed and while otherwise being treated, one of her transplant-related doctors said, ‘She has been on immunosuppressant drugs for almost 10 years and has little ability to fight cancer.’
 I was stunned by his comment.” — Gerry Sweeney, father of an adult child with CF, from the CF Community Blog

-If you experience organ rejection, your doctor can prescribe medications to counteract rejection and prevent further complications.
-If these treatment options fail, you may be eligible for another lung transplant.
+If you experience organ rejection, your doctor can prescribe medications to counteract the rejection and prevent further complications.
+If these treatments are unsuccessful, you may be eligible for another lung transplant.
 If this is a practical option, you will need to go through the evaluation, listing, and waiting processes again.

 "Aside from too much weight gain, I need to be conscious of my risk for infection due to my compromised immune system ...
 I have to avoid raw meat and seafood because of the possibility of cross-contamination.
 And while sharing food is common across cultures, I stay away from buffets and communal meals." — Jenavese Armstrong, adult with CF, from the CF Community Blog